exalearn/colmena/demo_apps/mpi-with-rct/README.md

 # Colmena with Ensembles Involving MPI Tasks

+> This example is a work in progress.
+You can run it with the standard Parsl backend but RCT support is underway

 Most HPC using are built using the Message Passing Interface (MPI), which creates certain challenges in using them in Colmena.
 MPI applications are must be invoked using a separate "launcher" application (e.g., `mpiexec`) that